JohnathanKhoa/NurtreeWeb/README.md

-> [!IMPORTANT]
-> App has yet to be approved by spotify, please request me to add your email to the development list if you wish to take a look firsthand

 # Nurtree
 > [!IMPORTANT]
-> App has yet to be approved by spotify, please request me to add your email to the development list if you wish to take a look firsthand
+> App has yet to be approved by Spotify, please request me to add your email to the developer/private list if you wish to add your personal Spotify account
 ## Generate Music Video Playlists based on your personal Spotify Playlists
 #### Vercel, NextJS 15.2.4, NextAuth ^4.24.11, Node ^22.13.14, React ^19.1.0, TypeScript ^5.8.2, JavaScript ECMAScript 2023, HTML 5, Tailwind/CSS 4